 Dabrafenib plus trametinib — Trametinib has been combined with dabrafenib, a BRAF inhibitor, in an effort to delay the development of resistance to treatment and to reduce some toxicities directly associated with BRAF inhibition.

-●In the phase III COMBI-d trial, 423 patients were randomly assigned to either dabrafenib (150 mg twice per day) plus trametinib (2 mg once per day) or to dabrafenib plus placebo [41-43].
+●In the phase III COMBI-d trial, 423 patients were randomly assigned to either dabrafenib (150 mg twice per day) plus trametinib (2 mg once per day) or to dabrafenib plus placebo [35-37].
 All patients had advanced melanoma with a V600E or V600K mutation, and all were previously untreated.
-Final results of the trial (median follow-up 20 months with the combination and 16 months with dabrafenib alone) were published , and these were subsequently updated at the 2016 American Society of Clinical Oncology (ASCO) meeting :
+Final results of the trial (median follow-up 20 months with the combination and 16 months with dabrafenib alone) were published , and they were subsequently updated at the 2016 American Society of Clinical Oncology meeting :

 •PFS, the primary endpoint of the trial, was significantly prolonged with the combination compared with dabrafenib alone (median 11.0 versus 8.8 months, hazard ratio [HR] 0.67, 95% CI 0.53-0.84).
 With an additional 13 months of follow-up, the three-year PFS rate remained prolonged with the combination regimen (22 versus 12 percent) .
 The improvement in PFS rate with the combination was seen in all subsets analyzed.